+Combinatorial promoters.
 In addition to repressors and activators, many genetic circuits also make use of combinatorial promoters that can act as either repressors or activators for genes.
 This allows genes to be switched on and off based on more complex conditions, represented by the concentrations of two or more activators or repressors.

-Figure 1.12 shows one of the classic examples, a promoter for the lac system.
+Figure 1.15 shows one of the classic examples, a promoter for the lac system.
 In the lac system, the expression of genes for metabolizing lactose are under the control of a single (combinatorial) promoter.
-CAP, which is positively induced by cAMP, acts as an activator and LacI (also called "lac repressor"), which is negatively induced by lactose, acts as a repressor.
-In addition, the inducer cAMP is
+CAP, which is positively induced by cAMP, acts as an activator and LacI (also called "lac repressor"), which is neg-